DHTMLX/docs-diagram/docs/lines/index.md

 <iframe src="https://snippet.dhtmlx.com/98tzmzpg?mode=result" frameborder="0" class="snippet_iframe" width="100%" height="650"></iframe>

-It is possible to define vertical direction of connecting shapes for the parent shape via the `dir: "vertical"` configuration attribute of the shape object.
+You can define the vertical direction of connecting shapes for the parent shape via the `dir: "vertical"` configuration attribute of the shape object.

 ### Lines in the mindmap mode